-A В С Е F G Н I J L M N
+A В С Е F G Н I J L М N

 Activities Allowed or Unallowed Allowable Costs/Cost Principles Cash Management Eligibility Equipment and Real Property Management Matching, Level of Effort, Earmarking Period Of Performance Procurement and Suspension and Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions

-Y Y N Y N N Y N N Y Y Y
+Y Y N Y N Y Y N N Y N Y

 a.
 ERA 1 and ERA 2 funds may be used for administrative expenses, housing stability services, and financial assistance on behalf of an eligible household, as defined in the Treasury guidance.
-In the case of ERA 2, after October 2022, grantees that have obligated 75 percent of their allocations may choose to use up to 25 percent of their allocation for, "other affordable rental housing and eviction prevention purposes, as defined by the Secretary, serving very low-income families."
+In the case of ERA 2, beginning on October 1, 2022, grantees that have obligated 75 percent of their allocations may choose to use up to 25 percent of their allocation for, "other affordable rental housing and eviction prevention purposes, as defined by the Secretary, serving very low-income families."
 Treasury released guidance for these additional uses as FAQ 46 in July 2022.

 Where applicable, the final ERA 1 payment amount distributed by Treasury to the ERA 1 grantee through an ERA 1 "redirect" and/or "reallocation" process, pursuant to Treasury's Reallocation Guidance, is described on Treasury.gov.
-If a grantee receives redirected or reallocated funds, the funds are subject to the same requirements under the ERA 1 Award Terms previously accepted by the grantee in connection with their ERA 1 award with the addition that grantees receiving reallocated ERA 1 funds may request from Treasury an extension of their final obligation date from September 30, 2022, to December 29, 2022.
+If a grantee receives redirected or reallocated funds, the funds are subject to the same requirements under the ERA 1

+Award Terms previously accepted by the grantee in connection with their ERA 1 award with the addition that grantees receiving reallocated ERA 1 funds may request from Treasury an extension of their final obligation date from September 30, 2022, to December 29, 2022.
+All grantees that submitted a request for reallocated funds requested this extension as part of the request.
+Treasury subsequently granted all requests for extensions.
 Please see the ERA page at Treasury.gov and ERA FAQs for the latest guidance regarding eligible uses under ERA 1 and ERA 2.
 (See FAQs 1, 4-7, 16-20, 26-28, 35 and 39-42)